Condo Hotels

 Because the buyer is actually buying real estate, there are real estate taxes, insurance, and a condo association fee, and condo hotels generally cost twice what an equivalent residential condo would cost.
 There is no common method for allocating other expenses of a hotel, such as a bar, convention facilities, or shops.

-Buyers don't have to rent out their rooms, but if they do, then they will be bound by the rental agreement.
+Buyers don't have to rent out their rooms, but if they do, they will be bound by the rental agreement.
 If the rooms are rented, then they must match others in the hotel.
-The owner will not generally be able to use it during peak occupancy times, although an owner probably wouldn't want to do this, anyway, since that will be the most profitable time to rent.
-Local ordinances may restrict the amount of time that an owner may occupy his room.
+The owner could not use it during peak occupancy times, though an owner may not want to anyway since that will be the most profitable time to rent.
+Local ordinances may restrict the time an owner may occupy their room.

 In a typical arrangement, the hotel operator takes 10% of the rental for operating the hotel, renting out the rooms, and cleaning, then the rest is split 50/50 between the condo hotel owner and the hotel.